Trying to save South Africa's first language - BBC News

 Despite being historically widely spoken in South Africa, Nama is not recognised as one of the country's 11 official languages.

 "It's very sad that our children cannot speak Nama.
-It breaks my heart that our children will never be able communicate with their elders in their own language," says Maria Damara, 95, one of the only Nama speakers here.
+It breaks my heart that our children will never be able to communicate with their elders in their own language," says Maria Damara, 95, one of the only Nama speakers here.

 "What future will they have, what will happen to our culture?"